-Earth Systems (ESS2) EN.ESS2.3 Develop a model based on evidence of Earth's interior to describe the cycling of matter by the rmal convection.
-Clarification Statement: Emphasis is on both a one-dimensional model of Earth, with radial layers determined by density, and a three- dimensional model, which is controlled by mantle convection and the resulting plate tectonics.
-Examples of evidence include maps of the Earth's surface features as well as three-dimensional structure in the subsurface, obtained from seismic waves; records of the rate of change of Earth's magnetic field (as constraints on convection in the outer core); and prediction of the composition of Earth's layers from high pressure aboratory experiments.
+EN.ESS2.3 Develop a model based on evidence of Earth's interior to describe the cycling of matter by thermal convection.

+Clarification Statement: Emphasis is on both a one-dimensional model of Earth, with radial layers determined by density, and a three-dimensional model, which is controlled by mantle convection and the resulting plate tectonics.
+Examples of evidence include maps of the Earth's surface features as well as three-dimensional structure in the subsurface, obtained from seismic waves; records of the rate of change of Earth's magnetic field (as constraints on convection in the outer core); and prediction of the composition of Earth's layers from high pressure laboratory experiments.
 Assessment Boundary: Emphasis is on the processes occurring in the layers of the Earth.

-Science and Engineering Practice Crosscutting Concepts Developing and Using Models: Develop a model based on evidence to illustrate the relationships between systems or components of a system.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Develop a model based on evidence to illustrate the relationships between systems or components of a system.
+Develop a model based on evidence to illustrate the relationships between systems or components of a system.
 Evidence from deep probes and seismic waves, reconstructions of historical changes in Earth's surface features, its magnetic field, and an understanding of physical and chemical processes lead to a model of Earth with a hot but solid inner core, a liquid outer core, and a solid mantle and crust.
 Motions of the mantle and its plates occur primarily through thermal convection, which involves the cycling of matter due to the outward flow of energy from Earth's interior and gravitational movement of denser materials toward the interior.
 The radioactive decay of unstable isotopes continually generates new energy within Earth's crust and mantle, providing the primary source of the heat that drives mantle convection.
 Plate tectonics can be viewed as the surface expression of mantle convection.
-Energy and Matter: Energy drives the cycling of matter within and between systems.
+Geologists use seismic waves and their reflection at interfaces between layers to probe structures deep in the planet.
+Energy and Matter: • Energy drives the cycling of matter within and between systems.
+The systems is a system of the cycling of matter within and between systems.